Table of Contents Show

 Cruise season months to visit Alaska are from May through September.
 It is the best time to visit Alaska for an Alaska cruise.
 Small ship cruises start from mid-April through September.
-Alaska cruise experts advise the best time to cruise from mid-May through early September.
+Alaska cruise experts advise that the best time to cruise is mid-May through early September.
 But the best month to go for an Alaska cruise is July.

 1.3.
 Shoulder Season

 Shoulder season months are early May and late September.
 May being the leading shoulder season, visitors enjoy discounts on hotels, tickets, and other day tours.
 Shoulder seasons are also considerable time for Alaska cruises.
 Typically, there is no scheduled Alaska cruise from mid-October through February.

 The best summer activities are hiking, glacier tours, boat tours, land tours, helicopter tours, fishing, bear watching, kayaking, mountaineering, dog carting, and whale watching.